IFT-Software/Helpful-Resources/README.md

 - [Using Redux with React] - A tutorial that covers how to use Redux with React Hooks
 - [Using Redux with NextJS] - An article about using Redux with NextJs in modern way

+#### ExpressJS
+- [ExpressJS Documentation] - Official documentation of ExpressJs
+- [Express Validator Documentation] - A validator middleware for ExpressJs
+- [Build a REST API in TypeScipt - ExpressJS and Prisma] - A tutorial that covers fundemantals of Prisma and Express

+#### Prisma ORM
+- [Prisma Documentation] - Official documentation of Prisma
+- [Prisma Blog] - A blog with useful tutorials
+- [Introduction] - Improving Query Performance with Indexes using Prisma: Part 1
+- [B-Tree Index] - Improving Query Performance with Indexes using Prisma: Part 2
+- [Hash Index] - Improving Query Performance with Indexes using Prisma: Part 3

+#### Redis
+- [Redis Documentation] - Official documentation of Redis
+- [Redis Crash Course] - A simple but effective introduction tutorial

+#### BullMQ
+- [BullMQ Documentation] - Official documentation of BullMQ
+- [How to create Queues using Redis and Node.js] - A quickstart tutorial to BullMQ

 #### Tailwind CSS
 - [Tailwind CSS Documentation] - Official documentation of Tailwind CSS
 - [Tailwind UI] - Beautiful UI components by the creators of Tailwind CSS.